GACOR4D

 Injection

-Once the area is prepared, your doctor will use a fine needle to inject Xeomin into the targeted muscles.
+Once the area is prepared, your doctor will use a fine needle to inject German-formulated botulinum toxin type A into the targeted muscles.
 The number of injections you'll need will depend on the size of the treatment area and your individual goals.

 Post-Injection Care